Pranav-496/Pranav-496/README.md

 # About

-I am **Pranav Landge**, a Computer Engineering undergraduate passionate about designing scalable software systems, intelligent AI applications, and modern full-stack products.

-My interests span machine learning, backend architecture, distributed systems, cloud-native development, and developer tooling.
-I enjoy solving engineering problems that combine research with real-world impact.
+I'm Pranav Landge, a Computer Engineer passionate about software development and building meaningful solutions.
+I focus on creating clean, efficient code and transforming ideas into reliable, real-world applications.

 ### Open To